clasqm/freedos-repo/My_apps.md

 -----

 {: style="text-align:center"}
 These apps are not packaged like the rest on this site.
 Links go to the github repositories.

 [return to General Index](README.md)

 -----

++ [Amb-Utils](https://github.com/clasqm/amb-utils) - Small FreeDOS utilities for Mateusz Viste's AMB ([Ancient Machine Book](http://amb.osdn.io/)) e-book format.
+     + Ambrary - a simple launcher menu for your .AMB files.
 + [LN](https://github.com/clasqm/FakeLN4DOS) - A fake symlink creator for DOS
     + LN for DOS approximates the symlink command on UNIX-like operating systems by creating batch files.